 Does the Seller Own or Lease the Solar Panels?

-When buying a house with leased solar panels, get the terms of the lease.
-Ask questions, such as, “Is the lease transferrable?
+- If Leased, What are the Terms of the Lease?: When buying a house with leased solar panels, get the terms of the lease.
+Ask questions, such as, “Is the lease transferable?
 Is it easy to transfer?”
 Some leases include unfriendly terms that turn the solar panels into a headache rather than a source of relief from your PG&E bill.